uTensor/utensor_cgen/README.md

 3. run `utensor-cli quantized_graph.pb --output-nodes=NODE,NODE,...`, where `quantized_graph.pb` is the output pb file you get from step **1**
     - run `utensor-cli -h` for help

+# Known Limitations

+- If you want to use dropout with placeholders for the `keep_prob`, you have to name the `keep_prob` placeholder by any name that starts with "keep_prob".
+    - You can still use any input tensor with name starts with "keep_prob" as long as it's not the output tensor of a placeholder node.

 # TODOs
 1. (done) Freezed graph protobuff parser
 2. (done)Tensor snippets for [`uTensor`](https://github.com/neil-tan/uTensor)